Mengjintao/SolCuration/README.md

 AttentiveFP
 1. `cd /path/to/AttentiveFP`
+2. `cd solubility`
-2. `bash Collect_Coefficient.sh > R2out.txt`
+3. `bash Collect_Coefficient.sh > R2out.txt`
-3. We can load data from R2out.txt using MS Excel and plot the figures for further analysis.
+4. We can load data from R2out.txt using MS Excel and plot the figures for further analysis.

 #### Dependencies